 Checks and stripes, particularly in smaller prints, can wash your facial features and make you look distorted.

 The worst part about wearing these eye-catching patterns is that they can distract from your actual message.

 If you’re ever thinking about donning patterns during your next video interview, after all, there’s no one stopping you, at least make sure they don’t match your couch or make you look like a zoo animal.

 Your video conference interview attire should also consider what fabrics are inappropriate for your particular set-up.

-In a set-up that’s properly lighted, heavy fabrics can potentially cause a great deal of perspiration.
+In a set-up that’s properly lit with overhead lights, heavy fabrics can potentially cause a great deal of perspiration.

-In these instances, you’ll want to go for lighter cotton fabrics to make you feel fresh the entire time.
+In these instances, try to go for lighter cotton fabrics to make you feel fresh the entire time.

 If you insist on wearing heavy fabrics, at least make sure your room is adequately air-conditioned.

 What seems like a skirt with an acceptable length standing up may inch up too high during your sitting interview.

 If your camera covers that far below, that can make for some quite indecent feed.